cam-barts/cam-barts.github.io/content/Why.md

 ---
 description: Why I want to keep a blog
 permalink: /why
-aliases:
+tags:
-  - Why
+  - SlashPages
 ---

 Keeping a consistent blog has been a struggle for me in the past.
 I've had multiple iterations that I've started and fizzled out in just a few posts.
 Between becoming interested in other things and honestly feeling like I didn't have anything to say, writing for the public has always been an easy thing to put on the back burner.

 Before embarking on this latest iteration, I decided to deeply reflect on *why* I want to keep a blog.
-When organizing my [[Slash Pages/index|Slash Pages]], it seemed fitting to record my reasons on a [[Why]] page in the spirit of Miriam Suzanne's [Why Proposal](https://www.miriamsuzanne.com/2024/07/02/slash-why/) to stay motivated.
+When organizing my [[SlashPages|Slash Pages]], it seemed fitting to record my reasons on a [[Why]] page in the spirit of Miriam Suzanne's [Why Proposal](https://www.miriamsuzanne.com/2024/07/02/slash-why/) to stay motivated.
 Here is that record.

 # Writing is a Knowledge Crucible